smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * **\| UNICAST-EXTRA-HEADER-LOOP-ACK \| LOOP-ACK-ID \|**

   where UNICAST-EXTRA-HEADER-LOOP-ACK is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-DATA list, bits[1..2] equal to a 2-bit constant UNICAST_EXTRA_HEADER_LOOP_ACK, and bits[3..] representing NODE-ID of the address where to send the LOOP-ACK, and LOOP-ACK-ID is an Encoded-Unsigned-Int<max=2> field representing ID of the LOOP-ACK to be returned.
-This extra header MUST NOT be present for packets other than Samp-Unicast-Packet.
+This extra header MUST NOT be present for packets other than Samp-Unicast-Data-Packet.

 * **\| TOSANTA-EXTRA-HEADER-LAST-INCOMING-HOP \|**